Walter Lewin: Awards

 On April 3, 2012, Lewin was ranked by the Princeton Review among "The Best 300".
 He was the only MIT faculty member (albeit, retired) to make it to that list.

 Lectures

-For about 15 years (starting in 1982) Lewin was on MIT Cable TV, with every week a different 1-hour program.
-They were aired 24 hours per day helping freshmen with their weekly homework assignments (they were called help sessions).
-Walter Lewin's 1992 lectures on Newtonian mechanics (co-lectured with Bob Ledoux) and Lewin's help sessions have been shown for over six years (starting in 1995) on UWTV in Seattle, WA, reaching an audience of about four million people.
-Years later, Bill Gates wrote to Lewin that he watched him very frequently on UWTV.
-Lewin personally responded to thousands of e-mail requests that he received per year from UWTV viewers.
-Videos of Lewin's 94 lectures on Newtonian mechanics (1999), electricity and magnetism (2002) and the physics of vibrations and waves (2004), among others, could be viewed on the MIT OpenCourseWare web site until MIT removed them after finding that Lewin had sexually harassed a student in the online course.
-The videos can also be viewed on YouTube, iTunes and Earth Academic.
+For about 15 years (starting in 1982) Lewin presented a one-hour program weekly on MIT Cable TV.
+The shows were aired 24 hours per day helping freshmen with their weekly homework assignments.
+Videos of Lewin's lectures on Newtonian mechanics (1999), electricity and magnetism (2002) and the physics of vibrations and waves (2004), among others, could be viewed on the MIT OpenCourseWare web site until MIT removed them after finding that Lewin had sexually harassed a student in the online course.